jananivenu/Payback_AppiumTestingforCouponActivationBy_Janani__Venugopal/README.md

 -Kindly TestRunner.class to run the feature file which will execute the above mentioned flow.
 -Cucumber reports are generated in the /target folder,after execution

+Note:I could not automate the Login Page due to the security issues faced while inspecting the app.Hence,I have skipped the part.